Sell with Confidence

 Tenant

 A person who occupies a residential or a commercial property is called a tenant.
-He pays a certain amount every month in return of utilizing the property.
+He pays a certain amount every month in return of utilising the property.
 Paul is John’s tenant.

 Cash flow